imagej/imagej.github.io/_pages/scripting/matlab.md

 #### Issues specific to `IJM.show(name)`

 -   A multi (&gt;2) dimensional image (with multi-channels, slices or time frames) is treated as single channel images with multiple time frames irrespective of the dimensions.
 For example, if a MATLAB array `A` has the size `[i,j,k]`, where `i`, `j`, and `k` correspond to the sizes in rows, columns and channels, then `IJM.show(name)` will show it as `[j,i,1,1,k]`, where X and Y axes are flipped over (see below) and channels are interpreted as frames.
 On the other hand, `IJM.getDataset()` and `IJM.getDatasetAs(name)` can maintain the dimensions of the image data (except the flipping over of X and Y axes).
-    -   From GUI, you can fix this by *Image &gt; Hyperstacks &gt; Re-order Hyperstack...*
+    -   From GUI, you can fix this by {% include bc path="Image | Hyperstacks | Re-order Hyperstack..." %}
     -   For a scripting-based solution, you can run `ij.IJ.run("Re-order Hyperstack ...", "channels=[Frames (t)] slices=[Slices (z)] frames=[Channels (c)]");` in MATLAB for the example above to have dimensions `[i,j,k,1,1]` in XYCZT format.
 See [here for details](http://forum.imagej.net/t/imagej-matlab-ijm-show-does-not-reliably-pass-numeric-data-to-imagej/10724).
     -   When you have multiple channels, slices and frames, they're all damped into the fifth dimension, so it takes extra effort to correct the data format.
 -   Also, data is always handled as 32bit (int32) per channel. **Conversion to 8 bit or 16 bit images require an extra care** to avoid unwanted scaling of numeric values (see [here for details](http://forum.imagej.net/t/imagej-matlab-ijm-show-does-not-reliably-pass-numeric-data-to-imagej/10724))